-A sitemap is as crucial to planning a new website, as a roadmap is to planning a cross-country trip.
-Without it, both your trip and your user's journey through your website would be full of unplanned for and potenitally unpleasant stops.
+First things first: why should you create a site map?
+Well, it's as crucial to planning a new website as a roadmap is to planning a cross-country trip.
+Without it, both your trip and your user's journey through your website would be full of unplanned for (and potentially unpleasant) stops.

 A sitemap is a visual representation of your website to-be.
 It helps you figure out how users look for information.
 It's a vital step in building a functional, usable site that will take your users where you want them to go instead of X-ing out of your site in frustration.

 So, whether you're building a website from scratch or planning an overhaul, you need a sitemap.
 Building one isn't difficult, but you have to be methodical to get it done right.
 From coast to coast, here's your roadmap for building a sitemap.

 A sitemap is a list or diagram that helps you plan out your website.
 It should contain all the pages of a website in a way that shows how the user will access them, starting with the homepage and branching out to include all the subpages.